 Simplicity 1371 – Cynthia Rowley meets Vlisco

-This is probably the craziest outfit I’ve ever sewn…
+This is probably the most daring outfit I’ve ever sewn…

 What was I to do when I saw this Cynthia Rowley design staring back at me from the pattern catalog?
 Something in me demanded that I make it even though I’d probably never be caught wearing a halter-style crop top with matching high waist pleated pants.
 I mean, the shirt even has an under-bewb window.
 I know some ladies would totally rock this look no problem, for me it’s more daring than I’d normally try.

 But I loved it!
-And I figured, if I was going to sew, for me, an outrageous outfit I had better double down, go all in, and totally commit – so naturally I paired the pattern with a huge all over print that screams “look at meeeeeeeeee!!!!”
+And I figured, if I was going to sew, for me, an outrageous outfit I had better double down, go all in, and totally commit – so naturally, I paired the pattern with a big all over print that screams “look at meeeeeeeeee!!!!”

 So this is my experiment in out-of-my-comfort-zone sewing, a fashion challenge to myself, and I think I might have succeeded.